3: The Dale Earnhardt Story: Synopsis

 The film details the life of stock-car racing legend Dale Earnhardt.
 From an early age, Earnhardt learned about cars from his father Ralph, who worked at a mill to feed and clothe his family but also rebuilt jalopies in his garage and raced them at local events on weekends.
 Ralph, a minor legend in Southern stock-car racing, inspired Dale to follow his own passion for racing.
 After dropping out of high school to race, Dale started out in his father's shadow and struggled to establish himself for more than a decade, especially when tangling with legends in the sport such as Darrell Waltrip.
 Dale finally broke into NASCAR in the late '70s, and in time became the top prize money winner in NASCAR history.
 The lessons Dale learned from his father are revisited when Dale's own teenage son, Dale Jr., decides to take up racing at the age of 16.

 Cast

 Copyright infringement controversy

-The script of this film was not approved by Earnhardt's widow, Teresa Earnhardt, and his family.
+The script of this film was not approved by Earnhardt's widow, Teresa Earnhardt and the Earnhardt Family.
 The film, although capturing the essence of Earnhardt, is inaccurate in many of the events seen in it.
 Richard Childress, the former car owner and team owner of Earnhardt, sued ESPN for copyright infringement with its use of the "3" logo.
-In December 2005 the lawsuit was settled out of court.
+In December 2005, the lawsuit was settled out of court.